'Google Just Made Gmail the Most Secure Email Provider on the Planet' - Slashdot

 For the webmail-using crowd : Mailvelope [mailvelope.com] is an extension that allows you to use openPGP in the "TextArea" field used by webma

-Identity vs. content and identity (Score:2)
+Identity vs. content and identity (Score:3)

 To elaborate more